 From strong advocacy efforts beginning in 1969 presented to the Joint commission on Mental Health of Children to playing a key role in vital legislative efforts such as Section 504, the Developmental Disabilities Act, the Education for All Handicapped Act (now known as IDEA) and calling for increased autism research, the Autism Society has long been engaged in systemic change that really impacts people’s lives.

 The Autism Society began a nationwide awareness campaign in the early ’70s that was adopted by Congress in 1984 and strengthened by the release of the autism awareness ribbon in 1999.
 The Society launched a project to study brain tissue in 1976 and formed a Foundation focused on applied research in 1996.
 The first national conference on autism was convened by the Autism Society in 1969 and our organization is proud to have had individuals with autism serve on its Board of Directors and in other key decision-making roles since the ’80s.

-Today, more than 120,000 members and supporters are connected through a working network of more than 100 affiliates nationwide.
+Today, more than 120,000 members and supporters are connected through a working network of close to 100 affiliates nationwide.
 The Autism Society membership continues to grow as more and more parents and professionals unite to form a collective voice representing the autism community.